groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 ## Critical Warnings & Tips

-> **WARNING:** The Rakshasa set increases damage dealt but **also increases damage received**.
+> **WARNING:** The Rakshasa set increases damage dealt but **also increases damage received** (2% per piece, both ways).
 Activate your Flask of Wondrous Physick before engaging enemies to compensate.

 > **TIP:** Always two-hand the Greataxe in combat.
 The Two-Handed Sword Talisman specifically boosts two-handed attacks — you lose significant damage by one-handing.